 Both smart home gyms have massive libraries of on-demand workouts, plus a packed schedule of live classes.
 I found the energy of on-demand and live workouts to be pretty similar across the two machines—they very much emulate Barry’s and Orangetheory vibes.

 Some home gym owners might not consider looks in their buying decisions, but let’s face it: Many of us want our home gyms to look absolutely sick.
 Those who plan to stick a smart home gym in the middle of their living room might pay extra special attention to design and aesthetics.

 If I had to choose a winner for this category, Tempo would be an automatic champ.
 The A-frame design and timeless, muted colors are pleasing to the eye and won’t seem out of place.
 Plus, most equipment stores inside of the cabinet so there’s minimal clutter.

 I personally think the Tonal looks a bit clunky on the wall, and it doesn’t seamlessly blend into regular home decor like Tempo’s sleek design does.

 Tonal and Tempo both require monthly memberships to access workout content, which is essential for making use of the devices.
-Both cost $39 per month and both can only be used with one unit.
+Tonal’s is $49 per month, and Tempo’s is $39.
 If for some reason you want two Tonals or two Tempo Studios, you’ll have to pay a separate membership fee for the second unit.